Breast Implant Associated - Anaplastic Large-Cell Lymphoma (BIA – ALCL)

 Information for Individuals with Breast Implants

 Breast implant associated anaplastic large cell lymphoma (BIA-ALCL), is a rare cancer of the immune system.
 It is not breast cancer, which forms from cells in the breast, but instead a cancer that grows in the fluid and scar tissue that forms around a breast implant.
 Less commonly, BIA-ALCL can take the form of a lump in the breast or a lump in the armpit.

 Symptoms of BIA-ALCL:

-- The most common symptom noted is a collection of fluid developing around one or both breast implants, more than one year after surgery has been completed.
+- The most common symptom noted is a collection of fluid developing around one or both breast implants, well after the surgical incision has healed.

 - This fluid may develop many years after the surgery was completed.